 ‘Be like the rock; though the waves keep crashing over, it stands unmoved, and the raging of the sea falls still around it.’ – Marcus Aurelius

-In my article, 4 Practical and Unique Ways to Attain Inner Peace, I discussed four factors that enable inner peace.
-Today, I’ll discuss how embracing hardships is the way to inner peace.
+In the article, 4 Practical and Unique Ways to Attain Inner Peace, I discussed the main factors that lead to inner peace.
+Today, I’ll discuss how embracing hardships is the secret to inner peace.

 After studying stoicism for a while, I realized that the stoics attained inner peace because they embraced hardships.
-Unlike most of us, they viewed hardships as a necessary part of life, and therefore, they never feared the possibility of future difficulties.
+They valued hardships, and therefore, they never feared the possibility of future difficulties.

-Earlier, I never tried to embrace the stoics’ attitude towards hardships because I believed hardships only come to unspiritual people.
-I believed I would never experience hardships if I became virtuous and embraced spiritual exercises such as prayer, meditation, and yoga.
+Earlier, I never tried to embrace the stoics’ attitude towards hardships.
+I believed I would never experience hardships because I embraced virtue and spiritual exercises such as prayer, meditation, and yoga.

 When you are ready for hardships, you’ll attain inner peace because you’ll never fear them.
 As well, when you perceive hardships as an opportunity for growth, you’ll never be depressed when you face them because you’ll strive to gain from them.

-To adopt the stoic’s perception of hardships, we must understand that hardships are part of nature because all animals face difficulties.
-For instance, a baby wildebeest often struggles before it knows how to run, a young male lion often relies on scavenging after older male lions chase it from the pride, and a chick has to break the egg for it to get out of it.
+To adopt the stoic perception of hardships, we must understand that hardships are part of nature because all animals face difficulties.
+A baby wildebeest often struggles before learning to walk, a young male lion often relies on scavenging after older male lions chase it from its pride, and a chick has to break the egg for it to get out of it.

-Hardships are, therefore, part of the flow of life, and we have to accept them as long as we are willing to live.
-Accepting them results in inner peace because we’ll stop worrying when we anticipate hardships, and we’ll never be depressed or stressed when hardships arrive.
+Hardships are, therefore, part of the flow of life, and we have to accept them.
+Accepting them results in inner peace because we’ll stop worrying when we anticipate them, and we’ll never be depressed or stressed when they arrive.

 PEACE BE WITH YOU